-- More than 60% of all sites using a CMS application are powered by WordPress.
+- More than 60% of all websites worldwide that use a CMS application are powered by WordPress.

-- Over 35,000,000 searches are made on Google each month for terms related to WordPress.
+- Over 35,000,000 searches made each month on Google are for terms related to WordPress.

-- The WordPress application is completely free to download, use and modify.
-WordPress is distributed as an open source content management system.
+- The WordPress application is 100% free to download, use and modify.
+The WordPress application is distributed under an open source content management system.

-- WordPress is continually built and improved upon by volunteers.
-People from all over the world work on developing and improving WordPress functionality each day.
+- WordPress is continually built by volunteers.
+People from all over the world are at work developing and improving the WordPress application on an ongoing basis.

-- The WordPress software is continually being updated to eliminate bugs and improve both its usage and security.
+- WordPress is continually being updated to eliminate bugs and improve its features and security.

-- WordPress can deliver your content online to visitors worldwide.
-WordPress has been translated and localized into over 70 languages.
+- WordPress delivers content online to visitors worldwide.
+WordPress has been translated and localized into over seventy languages and dialects.

-- The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.
+- WordPress currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.

-- There is virtually no limit to what type of site you can build using WordPress.
+- There is almost no limit to what can be built using WordPress.

-A content management system (CMS), is a website maintenance tool for non-technical users.
-It is a web application designed to make it easier for non-technical website users to add, modify and manage all content on their site.
+In simple terms, a content management system (CMS), is a web tool for non-technical users.
+It is designed to make it easy for non-technical website owners to add, edit and manage content on their site.

 WordPress began in 2003.
 It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-It is currently the widely-used self-hosted CMS application in the world, used on millions of websites and accessed by tens of millions of people every day.
+Since then, WordPress has grown to be the most downloaded self-hosted blogging tool in the world, used on millions of websites and seen by tens of millions of people every day.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom work from home.
-Despite being a distributed company and having so few employees, WordPress.com (the hosted version of the software) currently attracts more unique visitors than Amazon, Facebook, eBay, Yahoo.com, and Twitter …
+Despite being a distributed company with so few employees, WordPress.com (the hosted version of the software) currently attracts more unique visitors than Facebook, Amazon, Twitter, eBay, and Yahoo.com …

 WordPress is the world’s leading CMS platform and powers over 30% of the web …